VictoriaMetrics/VictoriaMetrics/docs/guides/migrate-from-influx.md

 * Why don't VictoriaMetrics support Remote Read API, so I don't need to learn MetricsQL?
     * _[Answer](https://docs.victoriametrics.com/FAQ.html#why-doesnt-victoriametrics-support-the-prometheus-remote-read-api)_
 * The PromQL and MetricsQL are often mentioned together - why is that?
     * _MetricsQL - query language inspired by PromQL.
-MetricsQL is backwards-compatible with PromQL, so Grafana dashboards backed by Prometheus datasource should work the same after switching from Prometheus to VictoriaMetrics.
+MetricsQL is backward-compatible with PromQL, so Grafana dashboards backed by Prometheus datasource should work the same after switching from Prometheus to VictoriaMetrics.
 Both languages mostly share the same concepts with slight differences._
 * Query returns more data points than expected - why?
-    * _VictoriaMetrics may return non-existing data points if `step` param is lower than actual data resolution.
+    * _VictoriaMetrics may return non-existing data points if `step` param is lower than the actual data resolution.
 See more about this [here](https://docs.victoriametrics.com/keyConcepts.html#range-query)._
 * How do I get the `real` last data point, not `ephemeral`?
     * _[last_over_time](https://docs.victoriametrics.com/MetricsQL.html#last_over_time) function can be used for